 Education authorities are required to make special arrangements for all children and young people who are unable to attend school due to ill health.
 The requirement to do so is covered by the Standards in Scotland’s Schools.
 Act 2000 which states that special arrangements should be made for affected children or young people to receive their education at an appropriate place without the requirement to attend school (or another type of educational establishment).
 This could, for example, mean making arrangements for the child or young person to receive their continuing education at home or within a hospital setting.

-The Scottish Government has published a guidance document titled Guidance on the education of children and young people unable to attend school due to ill health.
-This document is available on the Scottish Government’s website and provides advice on timescales within which alternative arrangements to school-based education should begin.
+We have published Guidance on the education of children and young people unable to attend school due to ill health.
+This document provides advice on timescales within which alternative arrangements to school-based education should begin.

 If the period of absence due to ill-health is known or expected to last for longer than 5 days, alternative arrangements for providing continuing education should begin immediately, on the provision that medical assessment permits.
 If the school or education authority are unsure about the possible length of the period of illness, alternative arrangements for providing education should begin no later than after 15 days of continuous absence, or 20 days of intermittent absence.

 Where a child does require education outside of school due to ill health, the child or young person’s own school and the local authority area in which the family lives is normally responsible for making those arrangements.
 There may be some occasions where the child or young person will be receiving treatment at a hospital outside their family’s ‘home’ local authority area.
 Where this happens, it is possible that the ‘home’ local authority area will arrange for the local authority area in which the hospital is based to provide out-of-school education to the child or young person through their hospital outreach service.
 In these exceptional circumstances families should contact their ‘home’ local authority’s education department to establish what arrangements can be made for their child.